-GroupWise Remote to Async Gateway Message Delivery
+GroupWise Client to Async Gateway Message Delivery

-GroupWise Remote gives users the ability to access their mailboxes when working away from the main GroupWise system.
-Each GroupWise Remote user has a Master Mailbox (on the network) and a remote mailbox.
-Any work performed in GroupWise Remote is done offline by the user in his or her remote mailbox, then later exchanged with his or her Master Mailbox at home.
+In Remote mode, the GroupWise Windows client gives users the ability to access their mailboxes when working away from the main GroupWise system.
+Each remote GroupWise user has a Master Mailbox (on the network) and a Remote mailbox.
+Any work performed in Remote mode is done offline by the user in his or her remote mailbox, then later exchanged with his or her Master Mailbox at home.
 Communication is enabled through the Async Gateway and a modem connection.

-This diagram of the message delivery between a user using GroupWise Remote and his or her Master Mailbox shows the GroupWise components involved in the process.
+This diagram of the message delivery between a user using the GroupWise Windows client in Remote mode and his or her Master Mailbox shows the GroupWise components involved in the process.